- MEN'S SPORTS

 Sommers lives in McMinnville and has three grown children.

 Faculty Athletics Representative

-Psychology professor Dr. Lee Bakner is in his eighth year as faculty athletic representative.
+Psychology professor Dr. Lee Bakner is in his ninth year as faculty athletic representative.

 Since coming to Linfield in 1992, Bakner has distinguished himself as an exemplary member of an already strong faculty.

 He has been honored with the Samuel I. Graf Faculty Achievement Award and has also been the recipient of the Murdock College Science Research Program Award.
 Bakner is an adjunct professor in behavioral neuroscience at Oregon Health Sciences University.